alibabacloud-howto/apsara-video-live-demo/README.md

 * On the left menu, click on the "Stream Management > Ingest Endpoints" item.
 All the current streams should be displayed there.

-If your stream is missing, it means the problem should come from earlier in the broadcasting part (the video stream doesn't reach Apsara Video Live).
+If your stream is missing, it means that the problem should come from an earlier step in the broadcasting process (the video stream doesn't reach Apsara Video Live).
 On the other hand, if the stream is present, you can click on it and try to play it from the [Apsara Video Live console](https://live.console.aliyun.com/).
-Usually when the stream is present but you can't read it, it means that there is a problem on the video playback part, which can be due to bad network: in this case you can try again from a different computer, like an ECS instance located in the region where Apsara Video Live center is located (use [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) to access to this ECS instance).
+Usually when the stream is present but you can't read it, it means that there is a problem on the video playback part, which can be due to bad
+network: in this case you can try again from a different computer, like an ECS instance located in the region where Apsara Video Live center is located (use [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) to access to this ECS instance).

 The element right before Apsara Video Live is the transcoding server.
 Let's check the logs, open a terminal on your computer an connect to this server via SSH: